-In the next five years, AusNet Services plans to commence one new Regulatory Investment Tests for Distribution (RIT-Ds), to investigate options to secure supply in the Cranbourne, Pakenham, Lang Lang 66 kV loop, emanating from Cranbourne Terminal Station.
-We will also continue with the East Gippsland Supply risk RIT-D commenced in 2020.
+AusNet Services has commenced a Regulatory Investment Tests for Distribution (RIT-Ds), to investigate options to secure supply in the Cranbourne, Pakenham, Lang Lang 66 kV loop, emanating from Cranbourne Terminal Station.

+The East Gippsland Supply risk RIT-D also commenced in 2020 and submissions were received in 2021.